-FileMaker Pro creates custom databases from simple data entry forms that can be managed locally to complex secure relational systems designed to manage administrative workflows accessible by multiple users and hosted on a remote professionally managed server.
+FileMaker Pro creates custom database applications, from simple data entry forms that can be managed locally to complex secure relational systems designed to manage administrative workflows accessible by multiple users and hosted on a remote professionally managed server.
+It provides a set of tools to help you design and develop custom apps faster and easier, including built-in templates.
+FileMaker utilizes reobust security features and samlessly intgrates with centralized MIT resources such as the Data Warehouse and Kerberos authentication.
 FileMaker Pro is both Windows and Mac compatible.

 How to Obtain